 Metro Vision fulfills DRCOG's duty to make and adopt a regional plan for the physical development of the region's territory.
 The plan remains advisory for a local jurisdiction unless its planning commission chooses to adopt it as its official advisory plan under Colorado Revised Statutes 30-28-106(2).
-As adopted by [a forthcoming resolution], this Metro Vision plan supersedes any regional master plan previously adopted by DRCOG.
+As adopted by Resolution No. 1, 2017 (January 18, 2017), this Metro Vision plan supersedes any regional master plan previously adopted by DRCOG.